NOAA-GSL/EAGLE/docs/verification.rst

 =================
-Verify a Forecast
+Verify Model Performance
 =================

+wxvx Overview
+----------------------------------------------------

 wxvx: A Lightweight MET-Driven Verification Workflow
-----------------------------------------------------

 NOAA is developing **wxvx**, a Python-based workflow that streamlines verification of rapidly evolving AI-based weather models.
 Traditional tools like **MET** are powerful but can be difficult to install, configure, and adapt to non-standard AI datasets.